piotrwai/10devs/.ai/api-plan.md

 #### POST /api/cities/search
 - **Description**: Search for a city and generate AI recommendations for attractions.
 This is the initial step when a user wants to explore a new city.
+- **Process Flow**:
+  1. The system validates the city name format (length restrictions).
+  2. The system verifies if the provided name is actually a city using Google Geocoding API, checking for the 'locality' type in the response.
+  3. If the name is not recognized as a city, the API returns an error response.
+  4. If valid, the system generates AI recommendations for the city.
 - **Request Payload**:
   ```json
   {